Use Case: Create Lead or Update Contact

 Another possible cause for duplicates could be that you've converted a previous Lead to a Contact.
 In this case, they should not be considered a Lead.
 Instead of creating a Lead for them, you can add an Event or Task to their Contact record.

 But no worries.
 We can help!
 You can use the respondent's email address to search Salesforce for an existing record.
-If the respondent is already a Contact, you'll be able to update their information.
-If not, you can create a new Lead using dependent steps within the connector.
+If the respondent is already a Contact, you can update their information.
+If not, you can create a new Lead within the connector.

 Update an Existing Contact